-has the same meaning as in the Plan.
+has the same meaning as given in the Numbering Plan.

 Hard Error

 means an error that prevents the upload of the file and/or PNCD record into the IPND, that is, errors identified during the validation of the Data Provider's upload file which result in the record or file in question being rejected by the IPND.